We’re transforming neglected areas into community spaces

-Westbury Banks Nature Reserve are funded by Noel Park Big Local, and organisation who have worked alongside Luke and his team, providing funding for regular community activities for the past three years.
-From a fly tipping hotspot, the area is now a wilderness of nature, with a wildlife pond, water harvesting system and motion capture technology to spot wildlife.
+Westbury Banks Nature Reserve is funded by Noel Park Big Local, an organisation who have worked alongside Luke and his team, providing funding for regular community activities for the past three years.
+Transformed from a fly tipping hotspot, the area is now a wilderness of nature, with a wildlife pond, water harvesting system and motion capture technology to spot wildlife.
 It’s become a haven for the community to enjoy.

 The Big Lunch

 “When I heard about The Big Lunch, and how it can bring communities together, I thought to myself ‘we should be doing this’.”

 Since early 2017, Grow N22 have hosted Big Lunches in the park with a range of activities and workshops, all to bring the community closer together, and for them to enjoy the green space on their doorstop.